ethicalhackingplayground/Bug-Bounty-Tools/README.md

 # Bug-Bounty-Tools
-These are all the tools I use for bugbountys
+These are all the tools I have programmed to help me with bugbountys

 ## Examples of usage: